 - 2.4 The Camden Local Plan Policy D1 (Design) establishes that careful consideration of the characteristics of a site, features of local distinctiveness and the wider context is needed in order to achieve high quality development in Camden which integrates well into its surroundings.
-As such, the Council will require all developments to be of the highest standard of design and to respect the character, setting, form and scale of neighbouring buildings, its contribution to the public realm, and its impact on wider views and vistas. - 2.5 Extending Camden Planning Guidance (CPG) Design in Paragraph 7.37 states that, 'The design of streets, public areas and the spaces between buildings, needs to be accessible, safe and uncluttered'. - 2.6 This is supported by Paragraph 4.89 of Camden Local Plan Policy C5 (Safety and security) which states that 'Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 2.7 Section 12 (Achieving well-designed places) of the National Planning Policy Framework (NPPF) also recognises the importance of design in managing and improving spaces, including the quality of place.
+As such, the Council will require all developments to be of the highest standard of design and to respect the character, setting, form and scale of neighbouring buildings, its contribution to the public realm, and its impact on wider views and vistas.
+Policy D2 (Heritage) states that development within conservation areas should preserve or, where possible, enhance the character or appearance of the area. - 2.5 Extending Camden Planning Guidance (CPG) Design in Paragraph 7.37 states that, 'The design of streets, public areas and the spaces between buildings, needs to be accessible, safe and uncluttered'.

+- 2.6 This is supported by Paragraph 4.89 of Camden Local Plan Policy C5 (Safety and security) which states that 'Careful consideration needs to be given to the design and location of any street furniture or equipment in order to ensure that they do not obscure public views or create spaces that would encourage antisocial behaviour'. - 2.7 Section 12 (Achieving well-designed places) of the National Planning Policy Framework (NPPF) also recognises the importance of design in managing and improving spaces, including the quality of place.
 The NPPF states that the design of all built form, including street furniture, must be sustainable, functional, visually attractive and welcoming, safe, inclusive and accessible, encourage innovation, be sympathetic to local character and history, and promote health and well-being.
-The quality and character of places can suffer when advertisements are poorly sited and designed.

-2.8 The application site comprises an area of the footway outside of 250 Euston Road.
+The quality and character of places can suffer when advertisements are poorly sited and designed. - 2.8 The application site comprises an area of the footway on the east side of Kingsway outside Victory House, which is a positive contributor.